factn/phone-a-friend/README.md

 # Phone A Friend

 Phone a friend is a react/firebase app for connecting people in isolation (or otherwise) that would like to have a chat with someone who is avialable to chat with them.
-It is being used by http://coronaunity.org and https://phoneafriend.care possibly amongst others.
+It is 100% open source GPLv3.
+Being actively used by http://coronaunity.org and https://phoneafriend.care possibly amongst others.

 ## Community Tech for COVID Mutual Aid Groups